B-Salinas/github-should-have-a-blog/23/11-14-safe-space.md

 I will say, I'm not as discouraged by everything that I'm looking at or experiencing as I would be last year.
 Last year, not seeing any outward change would have thrown me for a loop.
 Living in my day to day know, my only thought is "oh, it's not here yet."

 Soon.
 Until next time blog!

+<center> * * * * * </center>

+WAIT THIS BLOG IS A YEAR OLD NOW!!!

+I don't have a lot of entries, but I'm proud of myself for coming back to this time and time again, just to dump.
+Comparing my first entry to this one, my thought process and the way I write.
+Just wow.
+Real proud of you B, I'm excited to see what's coming.